 The “Floating Widgets” will enable widgets to be permanently disconnected from the main window.
 You can use this to place widgets on another computer screen.

 “Auto-Open Plugin Editor”, when enabled, will display the GUI of any loaded plugin automatically.

 The “Auto-Audio Recording Latency Compensation” will compensate the timing of recorded audio for the overall audio driver latency.

 “Auto-Plugin Latency Compensation”, when enabled, will compensate for any latency introduced by plugins.

 “Latency Compensation Units (samples | ms)” determines the units that are used to display the latency that the plugins are introducing, or that you are introducing by using manual latency control.

 “Auto-Arm Selected Track” when enabled, automatically arms any selected audio or MIDI track.

 When clicked, the tab within “Default MIDI controller” offers a dialogue.
 Additionally, you can select a MIDI controller available which will be assigned to the input of every newly created MIDI track.

 The GUI section contains options that allow the user to set up the skins and scale of the entire SoundBridge DAW.
-So choose the style you like, screen resolution, and dimensions.
+So choose the style you like and scale.